 The first one of these is thoroughly cleaning the house.
 This symbolizes sweeping away the old year and any bad luck associated with it and having a fresh start for the New Year.

 It is also common for Chinese people to decorate their houses with paper cut into artistic designs and to put Chinese couplets (a type of poetry) on the front door.
 These are usually red in colour because, as mentioned before, red is associated with luck and happiness.

 Commercial businesses and city councils also traditionally buy Chinese lanterns and hang these up outside for the 15th day of the Chinese New Year celebration known as Yuanxiao Festival, meaning Lantern Festival.

 Another, more noisy tradition is that of buying and firing firecrackers.
 Firecrackers contain gunpowder and once the firecracker’s string is set alight, this quickly sets off the firecracker in a loud explosion.

-If you sell any of these traditional Chinese New Year items, you’ll want to get stocked up and start your marketing campaigns now.
+If you sell any of these traditional Chinese New Year items, you will want to get stocked up and start your marketing campaigns now.

-Please note, however, if you are a firecracker producer, that some cities have banned the use of firecrackers due to concerns about the amount of noise they create, so it’s essential to check whether your target region allows firecrackers before launching your marketing campaign!
+Please note, however, if you are a firecracker producer, that some cities have banned the use of firecrackers due to concerns about the amount of noise they create, so it is essential to check whether your target region allows firecrackers before launching your marketing campaign!

 The importance of Chinese New Year values